-One of the most common barriers to solar energy in developing areas are restrictive covenants in new subdivisions.
-The covenants are intended to maintain the appearance of homes, property values, and saleability.
+One of the most common barriers to residential solar development are restrictive covenants in new subdivisions, or design review standards for improvements that do not identify a clear path to enabling solar installations.
+The covenants or design review are intended to maintain the appearance of homes, property values, and saleability.
 If, however, the local government provides solar design standards that protect against poor design of solar accessory uses, it is reasonable to limit the developer or homeowner's association from creating unwarranted restrictions on a sustainable source of energy.
-Iowa law (noted above) allows communities to protect individual home owners' solar development rights from restrictive covenants in new subdivisions.
-Some language is provided here, but the language should be included in the subdivision ordinance, consistent with state law.
-Communities should, for clarity, ensure that covenants requiring design review of improvements (even though the design review covenant does not mention solar) must make reasonable provisions for allowing solar development by homeowners.
+At a minimum, communities should ensure that covenants requiring design review of improvements (even though the design review covenant does not mention solar) must make reasonable provisions for allowing solar development by homeowners.